Giants versus Mets, Blue Jays versus Orioles in wildcard games

 Right-hander Noah Syndergaard is expected to start for the Mets, while the Giants will send left-hander Madison Bumgarner, the 2014 World Series most valuable player, to the mound.

-The winner of the Mets-Giants game advances to the best-of-five NL Division Series starting on Friday against the Major League-best Chicago Cubs, winners of 103 games.
+The winner of the Mets-Giants game advances to the best-of-five NL Division Series starting on Friday against the Major League-best Chicago Cubs.

+The Cubs concluded their stellar campaign with a 7-4 triumph over Cincinnati for their 103rd victory of the season.

+“It’s a nice, round number.
+We’ll take it,” said Cubs manager Joe Maddon who has helped the franchise to their highest win total since 1910.

 NL East champion Washington Nationals will host NL West winner Los Angeles Dodgers in the other Division Series starting on Friday.
 In the American League (AL), the Toronto Blue Jays and Baltimore Orioles ended the regular season with wins to clinch the two league wildcard spots.

+Both teams finished with 89-73 records.
 Toronto outlasted Boston 2-1, while Baltimore took down the New York Yankees 5-2.

 The Blue Jays and Orioles will meet in Toronto in the wildcard game on Tuesday, with the winner to face AL West champion Texas Rangers in a best-of-five Division Series starting on Thursday.
 The Red Sox, who have long clinched the AL East, travel to Cleveland on Thursday to kick off their Division Series against the AL Central-winning Indians.

+Boston slugger David Ortiz, who has been enjoying a farewell tour in the final season of his storied career, will get a chance to go out on top as the Red Sox challenge for what could be a fourth World Series crown this century.